 Smoked Pulled Pork Shoulder

 Yep, I know what you're thinking...
 What's a Texas company doing in the BBQ pork space?
 Hey, we're proud to call Texas home and love the brisket and sausage here, but we're also BBQ fans through and through, and that under any definition has to include pork.
 Who can resist the caramelized bark pieces once it's pulled?
 It's our absolute favorite part!
 Pork is quite definitely different than beef as far as what flavor profiles compliment and enhance its natural flavors.
 Pork is much more playful to work with and versatile too - just look at the variety of flavors found regionally throughout the BBQ scene from the Carolinas to Memphis as well as St. Louis.
 Different, but all very good.
 Here at Casa M Spice Co™ our Whole Hog™ and Uncontrolled Whole Hog™ are what we think is the perfect pairing for pork shoulder and the resulting pulled pork.
 We balance earthy flavors against sweet as well as heat from two sources; chiles are one source of heat, but the second source usually surprises people - ginger.
 The sugars in our rub cling well to the pork even as it is cooking and caramelize to form a delicious bark that will be the envy of everyone you invite to taste the resulting pulled pork!
 Spice Confidently!
+As fans of all barbecue, we love delicious and smoky pork, especially when it is cooked to perfection and falls apart into easy pulled pork.
+With Whole Hog™ from Casa M Spice Co™, you can get that delicious flavor, the perfect caramelization and juicy meat from your favorite pork dishes.
+Imagine a smoked pulled pork shoulder with this seasoning?
+Pick up some of the best pork seasonings around and create a pulled pork dish with flavors you won’t soon forget.

 FOR THE MEAT